WORLDWIDE SHIPPING

 Bright citrus Daily wear, summer, office, travel Orange, bergamot, lemon, clementine

-Soft floral Elegant daytime wear, romantic style, clean femininity Rose, osmanthus, mimosa, white florals
+Soft floral Daytime wear, softer styling, dressed-up occasions Rose, osmanthus, mimosa, white florals

-Woody and aromatic Evening wear, cooler weather, stronger personality Patchouli, agar, woods, aromatic notes
+Woody and aromatic Evening wear, cooler weather, more depth Patchouli, agar, woods, aromatic notes

-Unisex fresh Shared fragrances, minimalist style, clean luxury Citrus, musk, tea, woods, green notes
+Fresh unisex Shared fragrances, minimalist style, everyday wear Citrus, musk, tea, woods, green notes

 Elegant Atelier Cologne perfume display with fresh luxury atmosphere